 Is an Anthurium an annual or perennial?

 Anthuriums are considered to be perennials, meaning that they can come back for multiple seasons after blooming.
-Remember, they bloom for three months at a time.
-And these blooms will happen multiple times a year.
+Remember, they often bloom for three months at a time.
+And these blooms can happen multiple times a year.